top of page

 Founding Member, Co-Director

-Rachel Bullock was given the name Ngawang Lhakyi - Powerful Speech of Happy Goddess by His Holiness the 41st Saakya Trizin.
+Rachel Bullock was given the name Ngawang Lhakyi - Powerful Speech of Happy Goddess by His Holiness the 41st Sakya Trizin.
 She is a respected artist deeply committed to fostering connection between humanity and Earth.
 Her exhibitions in galleries in New York and London have received acclaim, and her artwork is celebrated in collections throughout the United States and Europe.
 Rachel finds deep joy in cultural collaboration and community building, encouraging harmony among individuals and diverse traditions.
 Her global engagements include working with the Bankhar Dog Project in Inner Mongolia and supporting educational programs in Hakun Quico, Peru, through the Pneuma Organization, demonstrating her dedication to cross-cultural awareness and ecological stewardship.
-Her studies in transpersonal psychology and world spiritual traditions underscore her commitment to holistic understanding and community wellbeing.
+Her studies in transpersonal psychology and world traditions underscore her commitment to holistic understanding and community wellbeing.

 Image-1_edited.jpg